digitalfondue/lavagna/README.md

 ## INSTALL ##

-Lavagna support mysql (at least 5.1) / pgsql for production use and hsqldb for testing purpose.
+Lavagna support mysql (at least 5.1) / pgsql (tested on 9.1) for production use and hsqldb for testing purpose.

 It's distributed in 2 forms: